Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: On the cohomology ring of .

 The fact that this product is 0 means that all $2\times 2$ determinants of the matrices $\lambda_j^i$ and $\mu_j^i$ are 0.
 This means that in each there is at most one linearly independent column and that the matrix of coefficients of the $x_i$, which is formed by the columns of those two, has rank at most 2.
 Thus proposition 4.1 is proved.

-To complete the rings of $Z(C_\textsf{v})$ and $Z^\C(C_\textsf{v})$ one has to add in each case to the corresponding previous one 7 couples of elements $u_i,v_i$ such that each product $u_i v_i$ is the fundamental class and the product of each $u_i,v_i$ with all the rest of generators is 0. : We have now\footnote{An analogous result would be true for the truncated $d$-dimensional cube for $d>2$, but not for $d=2$ since the manifolds of the pentagon have the same ungraded cohomology ring .
-Observe how the above proof fails in this case.}
+To complete the rings of $Z(C_\textsf{v})$ and $Z^\C(C_\textsf{v})$ one has to add in each case to the corresponding previous one 7 couples of elements $u_i,v_i$ such that each product $u_i v_i$ is the fundamental class and the product of each $u_i,v_i$ with all the rest of generators is 0.
+We have now:

-\textbf{Theorem 3.1} \emph{The rings $H^*(Z(C_\textsf{v}),\Z_2)$ and $H^*(Z^\C(C_\textsf{v}),\Z_2)$ are not isomorphic as ungraded rings.}.
+\textbf{Theorem 3.1} \emph{The rings $H^*(Z(C_\textsf{v}),\Z_2)$ and $H^*(Z^\C(C_\textsf{v}),\Z_2)$ are not isomorphic as ungraded rings.}

 \textbf{Proof:} We follow the same lines as for the previous proposition: now the rings considered there must be complemented with 7 couples of generators $u_i,v_i$ such that each product $u_i v_i$ is the fundamental class and the product of each $u_i$ and $v_i$ with all the rest of generators is 0.
 Since the fundamental class is in $\mathcal{M}^3$ this means that $H^*(Z^\C(C_\textsf{v}))$ has 17 generators in $\mathcal{M}/\mathcal{M}^2$ all whose products are 0 under the induced multiplication $M$.
 If in the case of $H^*(Z(C_\textsf{v}),\Z_2)$ we have 17 elements in $\mathcal{M}/\mathcal{M}^2$ for which all products under $M$ are 0, we can express them in terms of the 20 generators $a_i,a_i',u_i,v_i$ by a $17\times20$ matrix.
 By the same computation as above, at most two of the first six columns of this matrix are independent, so the matrix has at most rank 16 and the 17 elements are not linearly independent.
 This proves the Theorem.